rossmacarthur/sheldon/README.md

 Local sources reference local directories.
 A local source must set the `local` field and specify a directory.
-Tildes may be used and will be expanded to the current user's home directory.
+Tildes may be used and will be expanded to the current user’s home directory.
 Add the following to the Sheldon config file.

 ```toml
 [plugins.example]